Mental Health & Quitting: Depression, Anxiety, and Recovery

 You’re Not Choosing Between Your Mental Health and Quitting

-This is the most insidious myth about smoking and mental health: that you need cigarettes to stay mentally stable.
+The most damaging myth about smoking and mental health is that you need cigarettes to stay stable.
 That quitting will unravel you.

-The truth is the opposite.
+The truth runs the opposite direction.
 Smoking is actively undermining your mental health.
-Every cigarette you smoke drives your brain further from its natural equilibrium.
-Quitting is the path back — a rough, uncomfortable, sometimes frightening path — but back.
+Every cigarette drives your brain further from its natural equilibrium.
+Quitting is the path back, a rough and uncomfortable and sometimes frightening path, but back.

 It gets better.
 Not easy, but better.